Product managers, marketing, sales, and other departments in a company use roadmaps to stay aligned with their goals and plans.

 Since you have the ‘what’ and ‘why’ of your product roadmap, now it’s time to think about the ‘when’.
 Plan the delivery timeline and organize everything into releases.
 Those are often organized by product launch but you can also arrange them by development capacity.

 The final step is to visualize everything by using a template or software dedicated to road mapping.
 Some of the crowd’s favorites are monday.com, airfocus, Aha!, Trello, Asana, Roadmunk, and Jira.

 Building and maintaining a product roadmap is an ongoing process.
 Here are a few tips and tricks that will help you with that.

 The process of developing a product roadmap consists of 5 steps: definition of the product strategy, idea reviews, definition of features and requirements, organizing data into releases, and visualization.

 A product roadmap communicates the ‘why’, ‘what’, and ‘when’ of a product you’re building and is closely aligned with the business goals.

-It can be utilized by various teams for different purposes, but, at its core, it serves as a plan of action for product development and its growth in the future.
+Various teams can use it for different purposes, but, at its core, it serves as a plan of action for product development and its growth in the future.